“Ed Kurtzman, one of the best Pinot winemakers in California” – Pinot Report

 Grower-Produced wines from Santa Lucia Highlands, made in San Francisco

-Winery and Winemaker: Winemaker Ed Kurtzman (owner/winemaker of August West and Sandler, formerly for Roar, Foreman, Testarossa) has made this wine in San Francisco’s Dogpatch district since the first vintage of 2010.
-Owner John Peterson searched for years to find the right SLH properties, the Peterson and Cortada Alta vineyards, which source all the fruit for their wines.
+Winery and Winemaker: Winemaker Ed Kurtzman (owner/winemaker of August West and Sandler, formerly winemaker for Roar, Freeman, Testarossa) has made this wine in San Francisco’s Produce District since the first vintage of 2010.
+Owner John Peterson has developed two contrasting vineyard in the SLH, source of all their fruit.
 Ed says the wines “are all about the vineyard.
 Site is most important, trumping clone, yeast and most winemaking techniques.”
-Grapes are hand sorted, de-stemmed and cold-soaked, native yeast-fermented in open top bins and then barrel-aged using up to 50 % new French oak barrels.
-The winery name is a combination of John’s family names.
+Grapes are hand sorted, de-stemmed and cold-soaked, native yeast- fermented in open top bins and then barrel-aged using 30 – 70 % new French oak barrels with no battonage, for gentle styling.